joanseg/The-Positioning-Manual/chapters/08-Specialization-can-lead-you-to-one-of-5-market-positions.md

 - **Content marketing as a service for healthcare businesses**.
 This specialization includes Service Specialization + clear vertical components.
 - **App mockups and a pitch deck in 1 week for a fixed price**.
 This specialization includes Service Specialization + narrow horizontal components.

-## Chapter Summary
+# Chapter Summary

 The 5 forms of specialization described here can be combined in a variety of ways, making for a spectrum of possibilities.
 Each approach represents a tradeoff between risk and opportunity, and none is ideal until you consider your individual case.

-When you bring the specifics of your business, past experience, and goals into the picture you'll start to fit your situation to what each form of specialization can offer you.
+When you bring the specifics of your business, past experience, and goals into the picture you'll start to understand what each form of specialization can offer you in light of your specific situation.